AnejL/archer/readme.md

 **What is it?**

-It's an interactive post-first-boot installer for Arch + pacman based systems.
-Installs my personal barebones system utilities + minimal set of suckless tools (dwm + st + dmenu).
+It's an interactive utility installer for Arch + pacman based systems.
+Installs my personal barebones system utilities + minimal set of suckless tools (dwm with fullgaps patch + st + dmenu).

 **How to run it?**